How to test react email

 The next step is to design your email template.
 Using React for this task makes the process very flexible and easy.

-Create a file named email.jsx.
+Create a file named .
 This is where you'll be designing your email.
 For demonstration purposes, we'll create a simple email with a button linking to a website.

-In the snippet above, we're using the Html and Button components from the @react-email library to structure our email.
+In the snippet above, we're using the and components from the @react-email library to structure our email.
 React's prop-driven approach lets us easily customize the email content.

 3. Sending the Email